servicemeshbook/byok/README.md

 You have Kubernetes 1.15.4 single node environment ready for you now.

 The following are optional and are not recommended.
 Skip to [this](#power-down-vm).

+## Install VMware Octant (Optional)

+VMware provides [Octant](https://github.com/vmware/octant) an alternative to Kubernetes dashboard.

+You can install `Octant` on your Windows, MacBook, Linux and it is a simple to use an alternative to using Kubernetes dashboard.
+Refer to [https://github.com/vmware/octant](https://github.com/vmware/octant) for details to install Octant.

 ## Install Prometheus and Grafana